jonathanyeh0723/meme-generator/README.md

  - `__init__.py`: To let the Python interpreter know that a directory contains code for a Python module.
  - `PlotEngine.py`: Define PlotEngine class to conduct data visualization.

+## AI Engine
+The core concept of AI Engine is to carry out image inference and detect labels.
+We define rules and use label extracted to let the computer automatically class the image with correspondent quotes.
+We basically Amazon Rekognition utilize for this task.

+Amazon Rekognition is a service that makes it easy to add powerful visual analysis to our applications.
+It is based on the highly scalable, deep learning technology developed by Amazon’s computer vision scientists to analyze billions of images and videos daily.
+That way, it requires no machine learning expertise to use.
+We don’t need to handle complex AI infrastructure or deal with time-consuming model training.

 ## Setting up the environment

 ### Build